In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 What you don't get with Robinhood is any sort of dynamic rebalancing or tax-loss harvesting.
 That's because it's more of a DIY solution.

-Nevertheless, the lack of commissions make Robinhood great for more active traders.
-Day traders would find this app useful, for sure.
+However, the lack of commissions make Robinhood great for more active traders.
+Surely, day traders would find this app useful.